 Equally, thermal imaging from a drone can detect gas leaks, help manage traffic and guard the perimeter fences of sensitive businesses.
-They are used in surveying and mapping, the agricultural industry can manage livestock remotely and thermal drones can also environmental and safety compliance, as well as performance, in the oil and gas industry.
+They are used in surveying and mapping, the agricultural industry can manage livestock remotely.
+Thermal drones can also be used for environmental and safety compliance, as well as performance, in the oil and gas industry.

 Drones with thermal imaging for security and surveillance